RudolphRiedel/FT800-FT813/README.md

 The platform the code is compiled for is automatically detected thru compiler flags in EVE_target.h.

-The desired TFT is selected by adding a define for it to the build-enviroment, e.g. -DEVE_EVE3_50G There is a list of available options at the start of EVE_config.h sorted by chipset.
+The desired TFT is selected by adding a define for it to the build-environment, e.g. -DEVE_EVE3_50G There is a list of available options at the start of EVE_config.h sorted by chipset.

 - Provide the pins used for Chip-Select and Power-Down in EVE_target.h for the target configuration you are using